Summer Holiday (The Young Ones): Plot

+The quartet have taken their final exams and are enjoying the summer, with Rick, Mike and Vyvyan out in the garden.
+Neil enters the garden looking mortified after the exams ordeal, only for Neil to be called a "killjoy" by Rick.
+After the insults, Neil transforms into a parody of the Incredible Hulk, thrashing his roommates around the garden, only for it to be revealed that Neil was having a daydream and was standing there with his clothes all torn and ripped.
+With Neil wanting to go to his room for a lie down, a family have somehow moved inside.
+When Neil questions why they were there, the husband throws him out.

-The quartet have taken their final exams and are enjoying the summertime, although Vyvyan is bored and begins to want violence and destruction.
-Rick suggests Botticelli to relieve the boredom, but his playing style proves too tedious and Vyvyan proposes cricket instead.
+Although Vyvyan is bored and begins to want violence and destruction, first by clocking Neil and then Rick in the head with a cricket bat.
+Rick suggests Botticelli to relieve the boredom, but his playing style proves too tedious and Mike and Vyvyan are not very bright at knowing how to play the game properly, So Vyvyan proposes playing cricket instead.
 In the living room, Rick is given the role of stumps and Vyvyan is bowler to Mike's batsman.
 The first shot knocks out Neil as he enters the room; the second involves Vyvyan not releasing the ball and running straight for Rick, clouting him on the head.
 Mike suggests that Vyvyan obtain The Ashes for winning, which he promptly tries to do by setting Rick on fire.
 Neil reveals it is his birthday, much to the indifference of the others.
-The four decide to watch the television, but the channels are all closing down, infuriating Vyvyan who kicks the TV to pieces.
-Rick then learns of his parents' sudden death from Mike, who thought it unimportant to mention earlier.
+The four decide to watch the television, but the channels are all closing down, infuriating Vyvyan, who kicks the television to pieces.
+Rick then learns of his parents' sudden and possibly suicidal death from Mike, who thought it unimportant to mention earlier.